Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 Bet you’re fun at parties
-better ask for forgiveness than for permission better safe than sorry biases -- attractiveness biases -- baby-face bike shed effect = A group of people working on a project will fight over the most trivial ideas.
+better ask for forgiveness than for permission better safe than sorry bias -- resulting = the tendency to judge a decision by its eventual outcome instead of based on the quality of the decision at the time it was made https://www.artofmanliness.com/career-wealth/career/one-mistake-never-to-make-when-leading-a-meeting/ biases -- attractiveness biases -- baby-face bike shed effect = A group of people working on a project will fight over the most trivial ideas.
 They’ll ignore what’s complicated.
 They’ll focus too much on easy-to-understand ideas at the expense of important, but hard to talk about ideas.
 For example, instead of approving plans for a complicated spaceship, the team would argue over the color of the astronaut’s uniforms.